lillieharlow/Portfolio/planning.md

         - ``flex-direction: row`` on desktop
         - ``flex-direction: column-reverse`` on tablet and mobile
     - Portrait image:
-        - Rotates 360° infinitely on hover (CSS animation).
+        - Rotates 360° infinitely on hover using keyframes ``transform: rotate``.

 3. Skills Page
     - Skill icons: